PiotrJagielny/MyCardGame/README.md

 This is a project where i make a card game.
-Backend is in Spring boot with java and frontend is in React with typescript
+Backend is in Spring boot with java and frontend is in React with typescript.
+To store important data such as username, i used react redux.
+For multiplayer handling with STOMP i used Spring web sockets on backend, and SockJS on frontend.

 This is card game based on rules of Gwint: The witcher card game.